joeleehen/rsls/README.md

 ## Installation

 ### Dependencies
-You need git to clone this repo.
+- You need git to clone this repo.
 Since you're reading this, I'll assume you already have git installed.

-rsls is compiled using Rust's package manager, cargo.
+- Rust package manager, [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 Information about installing/building from source can be found [here](https://doc.rust-lang.org/cargo/).
+- [Nerd Font](https://www.nerdfonts.com/font-downloads) icons are used to print file icons to the terminal.
 ### Cloning the repo
 ```
 git clone https://github.com/joeleehen/rsls